2026 Conference Information

-In partnership with the University of Nottingham, the conference will run in-person from Wednesday 23rd April to Friday 25th April 2025.
+In partnership with the University of Winchester, the conference will run in-person from Wednesday 8th April to Friday 10th April 2026.

 We hope you enjoy our facilities, carefully chosen speakers, breakout session topics and social events.
-We look forward to you joining us to make the 2025 conference a valuable and enjoyable experience.
-This year's breakouts will be aligned with the theme Generating, Driving and Measuring Value and Impact Amidst Uncertainty.
+We look forward to you joining us to make the 2026 conference a valuable and enjoyable experience.
+This year's conference will be aligned with the theme Collaboration for Change.

 Meet our plenary speakers